-After placing the meringue in a rectangular bowl, I added the cream and after making sure that the cream had spread evenly and there were no gaps on the side of the bowl I put it aside until it cooled down.
+Layer the meringues in a rectangular bowl and add the cream, making sure that the cream has spread evenly and there are no gaps on the side of the bowl.

-Meanwhile I prepared the jelly and when I was sure the cream was cold I added the jelly spoon by spoon.
-This is essential because if you pour the jelly all at once, the cream will probably crack and the jelly will leak down.
-I placed it in the refrigerator until it started to set (about 1 1/2 hours).
-Then I peeled the same orange I took the zest from, which I cut into thin slices and decorated the dessert.
+Meanwhile prepare the jelly and when the cream has cooled add the jelly, spoon by spoon.
+(This is essential because if you pour the jelly all at once, the cream will probably crack and the jelly will leak down).

 I am passing it on to some of my old friends for all their love and support: